microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-0.109.md

 # Breaking Changes

-There are a number of breaking changes in this version; please see the [CHANGELOG](../../CHANGELOG.md) for a list of these changes.
+There are a number of breaking changes in this version; please see the release notes for a list of these changes.

 ## Custom Data Source